A successful transition requires planning, so having a business exit strategy means an exit can proceed with certainty.

 Advantages of a merger or acquisition

 During a merger or acquisition, owners can remain in the business, leveraging the talent and opportunities of the buyer, or exit the company with a profit.
 Owners can negotiate the value of the business with an organized due diligence process that showcases the business value.
+It’s often recommended to have the company externally valued before beginning M&A discussions.

 M&A can be a lucrative option that remunerates owners or shareholders.
 A rival company may be interested in the deal to increase market share, acquire technology or intellectual property or reduce competition.
 If there are multiple bidders, competition may push up the sell price.

-Disadvantages of M&A as an exit strategy:
+Disadvantages of M&A as an exit strategy

 M&A processes can be time-consuming and costly and deals often fail.
 A merger or acquisition may not suit an owner looking for a quick exit, or with minimal time to dedicate to the deal process.
-Due diligence can be time-consuming, and must cover all regulatory considerations, including anti-trust laws.
+Due diligence can be time-consuming and must cover all regulatory considerations, including anti-trust laws.

 Preparation and project management tools in Ansarada Deals™ can streamline processes and ensure deal readiness.
 Adopting an ‘always on’ readiness for due diligence can help a company exit smoothly, with the optimal valuation.